Why Is My Jeep Wrangler Jerking While Accelerating – EXPLAINED

 Most conventional gas-powered vehicles, including the Jeep Wranglers, require three elements to run properly.
 Those 3 elements are a very specific mixture of air, fuel, and electrical spark.
 If any of those 3 elements are missing or out of spec, it will cause the vehicle to run poorly, jerk, and even stall.

-This article will discuss those elements in more detail, explaining the common causes for your Jeep Wrangler to jerk when accelerating, so stick around.
+In this article I will discuss those 3 elements I mentioned in more detail, thus explaining the common causes for your Jeep Wrangler to jerk when accelerating, so stick around.

 Electrical

 Once an electrical component comes into contact with water or any fluid, it drastically reduces the functionality of that part.
-Something as innocent as using a high-pressure hose when cleaning your engine bay or driving through a car wash can cause electrical components to pick up moisture.
+In my experience, I found that something as innocent as using a high-pressure hose pointed at the wrong component when cleaning your engine bay can cause electrical components to pick up moisture.

 Let’s look at each component in more detail.